I only recruit Founding Account Executives

 My work doesn't end at the offer letter.
 I stay in the conversation with both you and the hire through the early ramp.
 Checking in on what's working, flagging what's not, and being a sounding board for the decisions that come up in the first 90 days.

 The search finds the right person.
-RepReady makes sure they succeed.
+RepReady is the structured onboarding I'm building to make sure they succeed.

-A structured 30-day onboarding program built from your specific deals, buyers, wins, and losses — extracted through stakeholder interviews before the rep starts.
-The rep enters a process, not a blank page.
-And you have someone in your corner who can tell you whether the ramp is going well or whether something needs to change before three months pass.
+A planned 30-day onboarding program built from your specific deals, buyers, wins, and losses — extracted through stakeholder interviews before the rep starts, so the rep enters a process rather than a blank page.
+It's rolling out as an optional add-on to the search; if you'd want it, mention it on the call and I'll walk you through where it stands.
 Ask about RepReady →

 Common Questions